-Latin name for the lands where the Alemanni lived.
-The Alemanni were a confederation of Germanic tribes who lived around the upper Rhine river in the time of the Roman Empire.
+Alemannia(Region)Ancient Roman Latin name for the lands where the Alemanni lived.
+The Alemanni were a confederation of Germanic tribes who lived around the upper Rhine River in the time of the Roman Empire.

-.
-This is the name used in the West for a region in western Asia, as well as several empires which were based there, including the Achaemenid Empire, Parthian Empire, and Sasanian Empire.
-This was also the Western name for the country of Iran until 1935, when the king requested that the native name Iran
+Persia(Country)Ancient Roman, English, Spanish, Italian Latin form of Greek Περσίς (Persis), from Old Persian Parsa.
+This is the name used in the West for a region in western Asia, as well as several empires that were based there, including the Achaemenid Empire, Parthian Empire, and Sasanian Empire.
+This was also the Western name for the country of Iran until 1935, when the king requested that the native name Iran be used instead.

 Romania(Country & Region)English, Italian, Ancient Roman From Latin meaning "land of the Romans" (see Rome).
 This is the name of a country in eastern Europe, so named in the 16th century because of its historic and linguistic connections to the Roman Empire.... [more]

 Syria(Country & Region)English, Polish, Norwegian, Greek, Ancient Roman, Ancient Greek From Greek Συρία (Syria), which was probably a variant of Assyria, used in an expanded sense to refer to the northern Levant.
 This was the name of a province of the Roman Empire.
 It is now the name of a country in western Asia, having gained independence from the Ottoman Empire early in the 20th century.

 Venetia(Region & Settlement)Ancient Roman, Late Roman, Greek From the name of the Veneti people who inhabited northeastern Italy in ancient times.
 Their tribal name possibly meant something like "kinfolk" or "friendly".
 This was the Latin name for the region now called Veneto, and later the Latin name for the city of Venice (which did not exist in the classical period).